 |Toner or Astringent

 Note: Pay attention to your skin type and condition.
 If you are new to toners or astringents, do a patch test.
 Always follow the usage instructions of your product for the best results.

 Wondering how to use a toner or an astringent?
 Read the next section.

 How To Use A Toner And Astringent

-You use both toners and astringents if you have oily skin, but they should not be used simultaneously.
+You can use both toners and astringents if you have oily skin, but they should not be used simultaneously.
 Instead, use the astringent in the morning and the toner at night.
 Whichever option you choose, you can apply them in the same way by following this procedure.